Welcome to Cambridge Living Streets

 -

-Making the Greenways work for walkers and wheelers
+Making the Greenways work for walkers and wheelers: Updates on Progress June 2026

-These walking/wheeling and cycle routes are part of the Greater Cambridge Partnership (GCP) ambition to support sustainable access to rail and bus services and…Read moreMaking the Greenways work for walkers and wheelers
+These walking/wheeling and cycle routes are part of the Greater Cambridge Partnership (GCP) ambition to support sustainable access to rail and bus services and…Read moreMaking the Greenways work for walkers and wheelers: Updates on Progress June 2026

 Mapping City Walking Routes